Chicken Curry Noodle

 Instructions

-- Heat a sauté pan on medium, add olive oil
+- Heat a sauté pan on medium, and once it heats up, add olive oil.2 tablespoons olive oil

-- Add chicken and sauté it for 6 minutes, stir every 2 minutes.
-Remove chicken from pan and set aside
+- When the oil heats up (shimmers), add chicken and sauté it for 6 minutes, stirring every 2 minutes.
+Remove chicken from pan and set aside.5 chicken thighs

-- In the pan you cooked the chicken, add curry paste, coconut cream, coconut milk, broth, fish sauce, garlic and ginger and bring to a boil
+- In the pan you cooked the chicken, add curry paste, coconut cream, coconut milk, broth, fish sauce, garlic, and ginger and bring to a boil.1/2 cup yellow curry paste, 15 ounces coconut cream, 7.5 ounces coconut milk, 3/4 cup chicken broth, 2 tablespoons fish sauce, 2 teaspoons garlic paste, 2 teaspoons ginger paste

-- The water has come to a boil, so add noodles and set timer to 5 minutes
+- The water has come to a boil, so add noodles and set timer to 5 minutes.6 ounces chow mien noodles

-- Lower curry mixture to a simmer and add 2 handfuls spinach and the chicken
+- Lower curry mixture to a simmer and add 2 handfuls spinach and the chicken.2 cups baby spinach

-- Once the noodles are done, turn off heat under curry
+- Once the noodles are done, turn off the heat under the curry.

 Equipment

-OMG, the flavors in this noodle dish! drooling!
+OMG, the flavors in this noodle dish!
+So delicious.

-This looks so lovely, noodles and curry flavour are so perfect!
+This was delicious, noodles and curry flavour are so perfect!

 Amy, thanks so much!

-I love curry and this one looks fabulous!
+I love curry and this was fabulous!
 And, don’t tell the family, but at Christmas time I hide some of those buckeye cookies just to nibble on.
 I mean, who wouldn’t do that? lol

 This is SUCH a great noodle and curry dish.
 The flavor of the curry sauce is crazy good and the noodles are not your average semolina.
 They’re somethin’ special for sure!